ben105/crowdify/README.md

 ## Starting Services (Emulator)

-To emulate services required for running Crowdify locally, run the `make em` command.
+To emulate services required for running Crowdify locally, run the `./emulate.sh` command.
 Among other things, this will boot up the Cassandra database running the necessary bootstrap scripts and all schema migrations.

+If you want to turn down the services, run the same command with the `down` argument, like so: `./emulate.sh down`.

 ## Tools